Kristina Laum

-Kristina Laum (born November 23, 1976) is a Korean retired professional wrestling valet and manager in Extreme Championship Wrestling and World Championship Wrestling.
+Kristina Laum (born November 23, 1976) is a Korean retired professional wrestler, professional wrestling valet, and manager in Extreme Championship Wrestling and World Championship Wrestling.
 She used the names Kimona Wanalaya in ECW and Leia Meow in WCW.

 Professional wrestling career

 Extreme Championship Wrestling (1996)

 Laum was asked by her friend Raven to go into professional wrestling while she was working as a go-go dancer at a club.
-She made her debut in Extreme Championship Wrestling (ECW) on January 27, 1996 as Raven's new valet under the name Kimona Wanalaya (a play-on-words for "Come on, I wanna lay ya") and she managed Raven to win the ECW World Heavyweight Championship on the same night.
+She made her debut in Extreme Championship Wrestling (ECW) on January 27, 1996, as Raven's new valet under the name Kimona Wanalaya (a play-on-words for "Come on, I wanna lay ya") and she managed Raven to win the ECW World Heavyweight Championship on the same night.
 According to the storyline, Raven used her to replace Beulah McGillicutty, his former girlfriend and valet, who had announced that she was pregnant with Tommy Dreamer's child on January 7 at ECW's House Party event.

 Wanalaya left Raven at Massacre on Queens Boulevard on April 13 after he slapped her for remonstrating with him, causing her to vow revenge.
-On April 20, 1996 at Hostile City Showdown, Shane Douglas, with Kimona by his side, called out Dreamer to inform him that Beulah had been cheating on him.
-While Dreamer was wondering who the person could be, in which Douglas replied “it's not a he”, Kimona snatched the microphone from Douglas's hand and shouted "It's me!"
+On April 20, 1996, at Hostile City Showdown, Shane Douglas, with Kimona by his side, called out Dreamer to inform him that Beulah had been cheating on him.
+While Dreamer was wondering who the person could be, to which Douglas replied “it's not a he”, Kimona snatched the microphone from Douglas's hand and shouted "It's me!"
 Moments later, Beulah made her way to the ring and she and Kimona shared a racy kiss and fell to the mat together before Dreamer decided to date both women.
-The segment is widely believed to be the first lesbian angle in a major wrestling promotion.
-A career highlight came when she danced atop the ECW Arena, a moment that was used to sell VHS copies of Extreme Warfare Vol. 2 until the promotion died.
+The segment is widely believed to be the first sapphic angle in a major wrestling promotion.